The MPRG attended the opening of the new Netlabs facility in the Carraiganore Campus of ...

 The “EXIT” study aims to improve vision using a novel nutrient-enriched hen egg as a healthy alternative to a normal eye supplement.

-A healthy egg-based breakfast will be specially prepared by the chefs of the Culinary Arts Department in the WIT Tourism & Leisure Building.
-Each volunteer will be invited to enjoy this breakfast five days a week for eight weeks.
+A healthy egg-based breakfast was specially prepared by the chefs of the Culinary Arts Department in the WIT Tourism & Leisure Building.
+Each volunteer was invited to enjoy this breakfast five days a week for eight weeks.

-You will also be asked to attend two study visits; one at the beginning and one at the end of the eight week study.
-These study visits will be held at the Vision Research Centre in Carriganore House, WIT West Campus, and will measure visual performance, cognitive function and health checks (including blood pressure and cholesterol) using gold-standard specialised techniques.
-You will receive full results on the status and any improvement in your vision at the end of the study.
+Each volunteers was also asked to attend two study visits; one at the beginning and one at the end of the eight week study.
+These study visits were held at the Vision Research Centre in Carriganore House, WIT West Campus, and measured visual performance, cognitive function and health checks (including blood pressure and cholesterol) using gold-standard specialised techniques.

 Meso-Zeaxanthin Ocular Supplementation Trials (MOST) is an initial investigation into the efficacy of supplementation with meso-zeaxanthin, the central macular carotenoid, for patients with, or at risk of developing, AMD.
 These studies are comparing different formulations of macular carotenoid supplements and their impact on macular pigment enrichment, visual performance, and disease progression.